craigcook04/authserver/README.md

 ### Other Notes

-After a quick chat with Naz, I realized that this is a challenging coding exercise which may not be easy to have a fully functioning solution in under a week.
+After a quick chat with Naz, I learned many core values of a software developer on the Mercedes-Benz team.
+Working in talented and diverse teams, it is important to have problem-solving and communication skills, in addition to technical excellence.

+This project is my application to demonstrate these 3 characteristics.

-Rather, this exercise is more about the learning process of working with new technology and developing research skills to find open-source building blocks to ultimately compile into a unique solution based on these requirements.
+I understand this exercise is more about the learning process of working with new technology and developing research skills to find building blocks that can then compile into a unique solution based on project requirements.
-Generally, it is quite easy to get most of the way there by piecing together a variety of open source projects like a puzzle, and learning about the technology along the way.
-The final steps to complete a working solution based on unique project requires additional investigation and more narrow experience.
+Generally, it is quite easy to get most of the way there by piecing together a variety of open source projects like a puzzle, and learning about the technology through practice.
+When completing the final steps to produce a working solution, additional investigation and more narrow experience is required.

-In any case, the nature of software development demands continuous learning and a passion to work with new technologies, which I take pride in myself, and would be honoured to explain in more detail with the Mercedes IAM technical team.
+In any case, the nature of software development demands continuous learning and a passion to work with new technologies, which I take pride in myself.
+It would be my pleasure to review this implementation in more detail with the Mercedes IAM technical team.

 Thank you for your time.